-We often think of urban areas as concrete jungles devoid of nature, but appropriately managed urban areas could actually enhance the conservation of bees and act as hotspots for the pollination services that bees provide to flowers and urban gardens.
+We often think of urban areas as concrete jungles devoid of nature.
+Still, appropriately managed urban regions can enhance the conservation of bees and act as hotspots for the pollination services that bees provide to flowers and urban gardens.

-Incorporating native flowers and plants in urban areas is a super-easy way to make cities feel more alive and vibrant, as well as provides the critical habitat necessary to support a diversity of pollinators.
-Once there is a sufficient supply of pollen and nectar, add a solitary bee house or hotel and watch the plants benefit from the pollinator services of the bees and the bees benefit from the nectar and pollen produced by the plants!
-This post describes 5 urban habitats that can be pollinator hotspots and prime real estate for bee houses and hotels.
+Incorporating native flowers and plants in urban areas is a super-easy way to make cities feel alive and vibrant and provide the critical habitat necessary to support a diversity of pollinators.
+Once there is a sufficient supply of pollen and nectar, add a solitary bee house or hotel and watch the plants benefit from the pollinator services of the bees.
+In return, the bees benefit from the nectar and pollen produced by the plants!
+This post highlights 5 urban habitats that can be pollinator hotspots and prime real estate for bee houses and hotels.

 1. Plant Windowsill Flower/Garden Boxes or Living Walls

-Windowsill flower/garden boxes are a simple, but effective way to add pollinator-friendly plants to urban areas.
+Windowsill flower/garden boxes are a simple but effective way to add pollinator-friendly plants to urban areas.
 Windowsill boxes can be set up in any climate and typically require minimal maintenance once installed.
-Just secure the box to your window, add soil and native plants that bloom throughout the year, and just like that you've created an aesthetically pleasing nectar and pollen source for native bees!
-But don't take our word for it, recent studies of urban bees show that they’re just as happy with a balcony planter as they are with a floral patch in a park.
+Just secure the box to your window, add soil and native plants that bloom throughout the year, and just like that, you've created aesthetically pleasing nectar and pollen resources for native bees!

 2. Green Roofs or Rooftop Gardens

 Even though pollinators like birds, bees, and butterflies can move between patches of habitat more easily than species without wings, continuous habitat is still preferred.
-Green roofs and rooftop gardens are ways to create healthy pollinator habitat (along with numerous other benefits) without using any additional space.
-But, it's important to keep in mind that the height of the roof matters.
-A study out of Toronto found that low to mid-rise buildings (5 stories or less) had the highest level of bee and wasp diversity and buildings over 8 stories were not attractive to cavity-nesting bees and wasps.
+Green roofs and rooftop gardens are ways to create healthy pollinator habitats (along with numerous other benefits) without using any additional space.
+But, it's essential to keep in mind that the height of the roof matters.
+A study out of Toronto found that low to mid-rise buildings (5 stories or less) had the highest level of bee and wasp diversity and buildings over eight stories were not attractive to cavity-nesting bees and wasps.

-Alternately, if you have access to a flat with a low to mid-rise roof it would be a perfect place for a couple of raised beds - filled with native plants of course! asdfk;sdkf;skf;skdfadkfg;lakdf;askf;skd;k;fksd;kf;sdk;fk;sdkflk;lskdf;
+Alternately, if you have access to a flat low to mid-rise roof, it would be a perfect place for a couple of raised beds - filled with native plants, of course!

 Check out the video below to learn how The UpGarden P-Patch in Seattle, Washington incorporated solitary bees into their community gardens.